Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Super popular matchings

 These observations also imply that $(t',d_t)\in M'$ and $(x,d_x)\in M'$.

 Finally, we show that $M$ is popular.
 Suppose that a matching $N$ dominates $M$.
 Create $N'$ from $N$ by adding $(t',d_t)$ and $(x,d_x)$, if $N(x)=\emptyset$ and $(x',d_x)$ otherwise.
 In both cases, the sum of the votes of $t',d_t,x',d_x$ is $0$.
 Also, no original agent may have a smaller vote, because apart from $x$, each of them has the same situation in $M'$ and $M$; and also $N'$ and $N$.
-For agent $x$, if $(x,d_x)\in N'$, then he votes with 0 in both $M$ versus $N$ in $I$ and $M'$ versus $N'$ in $I'$.
-Otherwise, his vote is $-1$ in the former and also $-1$ in the latter case.
+For agent $x$, if $(x,d_x)\in N'$, then they vote with 0 in both $M$ versus $N$ in $I$ and $M'$ versus $N'$ in $I'$.
+Otherwise, their vote is $-1$ in the former and also $-1$ in the latter case.
 Hence, we get that the sum of votes in the comparison of $M'$ and $N'$ is negative, contradicting $M'$ is \spop. \end{claimproof}

 \begin{claim} If there is a popular matching $M$ in $I$ that excludes $(x,y)$ and covers $t$, then there is a \spop\ matching in $I'$. \end{claim} \begin{claimproof} Let $M$ be such a popular matching in $I$.
 Then, we can extend $M$ to $M'$ in $I'$ by adding the edges $(x,d_x)$ and $(t',d_t)$.
 Suppose that some matching $N'$ dominates $M'$.